A: Shalhevet High School, located in Los Angeles California, has partnered with the

 A: At this time, a full partnership makes the most sense for our students and

-maintain a relationship, for the benefit of both Scottsdale and Shalhevet students.
+maintain a relationship, for the academic and social benefit of both Scottsdale and Shalhevet students.

 A: Like many other independent schools across the country, Shalhevet's